 Roger Vivier, a shoe designer for Christian Dior, created the tallest, thinnest high-heel in the early 1950s.
 He named it the stiletto, after the Italian word for a thin dagger.
 Vivier used robust plastics to ensure strength and durability, while luxury fabrics maintained the element of style.

 The feminist movement of the 1960s inspired many women to swap high-heels for lower, more comfortable ones.
 Mary-Janes were particularly popular; these were simple shoes, typically made of leather, with a strap across the front and a two-inch heel.
 Chunky platforms made a come-back too, while knee-high boots with short block heels became popular for the first time.

 When it comes to modern-day footwear, women have more choice than ever.
-Designers like Manolo Blahnik made high-heels trendy once again; their buckled, pointed shoes are just as popular today as they were in the 1990s.
+Designers such as Manolo Blahnik made high-heels trendy once again; their buckled, pointed shoes are just as popular today as they were in the 1990s.
 The high-heel has also merged with other footwear styles; platform trainers, heeled sandals and high-heel welly boots have made their way onto the runway and into high street fashion.

 Heels are a covetable accessory; one that many women spend chunks of their savings on.
 Take Carrie Bradshaw from Sex and the City, for example.
 Her closet was rammed with heels yet she continued to spend her earnings on more.
 Raise your hand if you relate.

 Photo: Carrie Bradshaw, Sex and the City, HBO